kulics/koral/book-en/document.md

 ### Basic Statement

-Within Feel, statements are the smallest unit of composition and each statement must be terminated with a semicolon.
-Other than this, Feel has no other restrictions on statements and developers are free to write statements in a way that suits their style.
+Within Feel, statements are the smallest unit of composition.

 The basic form of the statement is as follows.